Dublin glows with warm smiles, passionate prose, boisterous banter and creamy dark stout.

 To head further back to a time of Vikings, Pagans and Christians in medieval battle, visit the archaeology wing of the National Museum of Ireland.
 The crypts carved out beneath St Michan’s Church are the final resting place of Irish Crusaders, who marched through Europe to reclaim Jerusalem in the 11th and 12th centuries.

-The luck of the Irish may be world-renowned but you’re at long odds of losing your shirt at the Casino Marino.
-This is actually a historic home, and one of the finest examples of 18th century neo-classical architecture in Europe.
+The luck of the Irish may be world-renowned, but you’re at long odds of losing your shirt at the Casino Marino.
+This is actually a pleasure (or summer) house, and one of the finest examples of 18th century neo-classical architecture in Europe.
 The TARDIS-esque building cleverly conceals 16 rooms on three floors, masked as a single space from the stunning exterior.
 It’s open May to October.

-In Ireland sustenance often takes a liquid form, and you’ll find plenty of options to quench your thirst around the lively Temple Bar precinct.
+Sustenance often takes a liquid form in Ireland, and you’ll find plenty of options to quench your thirst around the lively Temple Bar precinct.

-Head over to the Old Jameson Distillery, one of the world’s oldest whiskey houses, and join a history tour to uncover the story behind the subtle flavours of this delicate spirit.
+Head over to the Jameson Distillery, the birthplace of Irish whiskey, and join a tour to uncover the story behind the subtle flavours of this renowned spirit.

-The world’s favourite stout, Guinness, is of course available on tap at the Guinness Storehouse.
+For those who prefer a brewed beverage, the world’s most famous stout is of course available on tap at the Guinness Storehouse.
 Here you can master the art of pouring the perfect pint.
-Retire to the 1837 Bar & Brasserie for fresh Irish oysters or join the 18th century revelry at the Brewers’ Dining Hall, which serves Guinness-flavoured stews, savoury pies and chocolate mousse!
+Retire to the 1837 Bar & Brasserie for fresh Irish oysters or enjoy the relaxed revelry at Arthur’s Bar, which serves Guinness-flavoured stews and hot dogs.

 Beat the tourist food traps in town with the award-winning Fab Food Trails.
 On the Dublin Tasting Trail, you’ll sample the cheeses, meats and pastries loved by locals and often missed by visitors.
 Mix with the beautiful people on the Food and Fashion Trail, or check out their recently launched coffee trail with more than a few tasty treats along the way.